How to install a Word add-in from DocTools

-- Open a Windows Explorer window and browse to the unzipped folder you just made in STEP A. Select the DocTools Add-in file and press Ctrl+C to copy the file.
+- Open a File Explorer window and browse to the unzipped folder you just made in STEP A. Select the DocTools Add-in file and press Ctrl+C to copy the file.

-- In the Windows Explorer window, browse to the Word STARTUP folder.
+- In the File Explorer window, browse to the Word STARTUP folder.
 Press Ctrl+V to insert the file you copied.

 IMPORTANT: If the STARTUP folder already contains a version of the DocTools Add-in, make sure to replace it with the copied version.
 Even if you rename the old version, the macros in the two versions may conflict so that the functionality of the add-in does not work as designed.

 What to do if you don't know where to find the Microsoft Word STARTUP folder